Skip to content

 cache_peer childcache.example.com sibling 3128 3130

-Access to the peer cache can be controlled with the following option:
+You can control access to the peer cache with the following option:

 cache_peer_access <PEER_NAME> <allow|deny> <ACLNAME>

 Access control is one of the main reasons to use a proxy.
-The ACL system of Squid has options to control almost every aspect of an HTTP request.
+In addition, the ACL system of Squid has options to control almost every aspect of an HTTP request.
 Access control can be restricted by time of day, by domain/URI, by the user (logging into proxy), and by content.
-Configuration files are processed sequentially.
+Meanwhile, configuration files are processed sequentially.

 To enable the ACL named hourlyworkers to only use the proxy during business hours, do: